 Windows with moving parts require regular lubrication to keep them in their proper working condition.
 Making this a part of your cleaning routine ensures that your window hinges and cranks are maintained regularly.
 To do this, use a silicone-based spray lubricant and a dry cloth.
 Spray the lubricant onto the cloth and quickly wipe the hinges and cranks.

 Before replacing the screen, ensure that it’s completely dry, as to not leave water marks on the freshly buffed window glass.
 To return the screen to the window, simply pop it back into place and tighten the pins.

 What Products are Best for Cleaning an Awning Window?

 When cleaning an awning window, you want to make sure the products you use won’t damage the glass or leave unsightly streaks.
 The products used depend on how filthy the glass is.

 Dust and fingerprints can be easily removed from window glass with a glass cleaner spray or a solution of vinegar and water, and a paper towel, soft cloth or even newspaper will make the pane gleam.

 For heavier cleaning, which may be required on window exteriors, you may need to use a soft-bristled brush with soapy water or window cleaner.
 It’s important to avoid using abrasive cleaners on your windows as they can damage the glass.

 Cleaning Your Awning Windows

 It’s also important to maintain a regular cleaning schedule for your awning windows to preserve their look and working condition.
 Clean windows allow more light into your home, give you a clearer view of outside and provide an aesthetic appeal.
 If you’re looking for new windows, Thompson Creek can help you find windows that suit your home and your budget.
-Call us today for a free, no-obligation quote.
+Call us today for a free, no-obligation quote or contact us here.